Development-Firm/fumcli/README.md

   <li>-c or --controller: Generate a controller for the entity</li>
   <li>-r or --routes: Create routes folder</li>
 </ul>
+<h3>Add user feature to the starter template</h3>
+<p>To add a user feature to the existing starter template, use the add-user command:</p>
+<pre><code>fumcli add-user -t &lt;template_number&gt;</code></pre>
+<p>The -t or --template option specifies the number of the template you want to use.
+By default, it selects template 1.
+This command generates the necessary files and folders for the user feature, including frontend pages and backend models and APIs.
+It automatically integrates and applies authentication using JWT.</p>
 <h3>Display help information</h3>
 <p>To display help information, use the -h or --help option:</p>
 <pre><code>fumcli -h</code></pre>
 <h2>License</h2>
-<p>This project is licensed under the MIT License - see the LICENSE.md file for details.</p>
+<p>This project is licensed under the DevFUM License - see the LICENSE.md file for details.</p>